 I get it.
 Remembering tons of files is a serious task that many fail at.
 Even I’m guilty of it.

-To make up for our amazing memory, Google Drive has an advanced search filter that can help you search for specific file types, by the owner, location, and more.
+To make up for our amazing memory, Google Drive has an advanced search filter that can help you search for specific file types, by owner, location, and more.

 Click on the filter icon in the search field as shown below:

 Then use the advanced search option as you like.
-These filters can be helpful to find files that you can’t remember the location it was stored, the name of files, and more.
+These filters can be helpful to find files that you can’t remember the location it was stored, the name of the files, and more.